Bee Edge AI

 Bee Maps automatically partitions and distributes these objects to devices most likely to encounter them.
 As Bees detect and upload fresh observations, your GeoJSON file is updated.
 You can subscribe to real-time changes via API to track updates as they occur.

-All data generated from your custom edge detections and change detection workflows—along with optional supporting imagery—is automatically streamed from the Bee to your Bee Maps developer account.
-This uses the device’s built-in LTE and WiFi offload channels, with no additional integration work required.
+All data generated from your custom edge detections and change detection workflows—along with optional supporting imagery—is automatically streamed via Bee Connectivity Services from the Bee to your Bee Maps developer account.
+Bee Connectivity Services leverages the device’s built-in LTE and WiFi offload channels, requiring no additional integration work on your part.

 Contact us (hi@hivemapper.com) to become a Bee developer.